 VII.
 Key Issues: Regulation & Reform >> C. Health Reform >> Affordable Care Act (ACA) >> ACA Impact Analysis >> ACA Impact on Employment/Economy >> ACA Impact on Total Employment >> Tax-Related Job Impacts (last updated 2.11.17)

 This section focuses on the estimated discrete job losses attributable to specific taxes levied under the ACA.
 Note that these effects in some instances may duplicate those accounted for in studies that seek to estimate the aggregate impact of the ACA on national employment.
-Thus, without understanding the underlying methodology use by a particular national employment impact study, it may be inappropriate to add the estimated job losses associated with individual taxes as that would result in double-counting.
+Thus, without understanding the underlying methodology used by a particular national employment impact study, it may be inappropriate to add the estimated job losses associated with individual taxes, since that would result in double-counting.

 Medical Device Fee